Digital Twins: When the Factory Has a Software Replica

 A digital twin has three essential components:

-1. Software model of the physical asset — its geometry, behaviour, operational parameters.
+- Software model of the physical asset — its geometry, behaviour, and operational parameters.

 Without all three, it isn’t a digital twin.
 A dashboard with real-time data is monitoring.
 A CAD model without live data is just design.
 A simulation without sync to the real system is just a simulation.

-Strict definition matters because a lot of what’s sold as “digital twin” is really one of those components only, with marketing on top.
+Strict definition matters because a lot of what gets sold as “digital twin” is really one of those components only, with marketing on top.

 Maturity Levels

-• Level 1: Visual replica with real-time data.
-You visualise the asset in 3D with live metrics (temperature, pressure, state).
-Useful for monitoring but not predictive.
+- Level 1: Visual replica with real-time data.
+You visualise the asset in 3D with live metrics.
+Useful for monitoring, but not predictive.

-• Level 2: Replica with history and analytics.
-Above + trends, comparisons against baselines, smart alerts.
+- Level 2: Replica with history and analytics.
+Above plus trends, comparisons against baselines, and smart alerts.

-Most 2023 projects live at levels 1-2 with aspirations of 3.
+Most production projects live at levels 1-2 with aspirations of 3.
 Level 4 is rare outside large-company pilots.
+The IoT architecture supporting these levels builds on the same principles described in Industry 4.0 concepts about the Digital Twin of the Organisation.

 Cases Where It Adds Real Value

-• Predictive maintenance of critical equipment.
+- Predictive maintenance of critical equipment.
 Turbines, compressors, large motors.
-An unplanned failure costs hours or days of production.
-A digital twin fed by vibration, temperature, and electrical consumption sensors predicts failures weeks in advance.
+An unplanned failure can cost hours or days of production.
+A twin fed by vibration, temperature, and electrical consumption sensors predicts failures weeks in advance.

-• Energy consumption optimisation.
-Modelling thermal behaviour of a building or plant and simulating adjustments (setpoint temperatures, equipment schedules) without touching the real system.
+- Energy consumption optimisation.
+Modelling the thermal behaviour of a building or plant and simulating adjustments (setpoint temperatures, equipment schedules) without touching the real system.
 Tests that would be costly in production are done in software.

 Cases Where It Doesn’t Pay Off

-A digital twin is often sold where something simpler would suffice:
+A digital twin is often proposed where something simpler would suffice:

-• If there’s no operational capacity to maintain the model.
-Physical processes change (raw-material supplier change, refits, wear).
+- If there’s no operational capacity to maintain the model → physical processes change.
 Without updating the model, it becomes outdated in months.

 Typical Architecture